 Further south, Arslanbob is a crowd favourite.
 Other little lovely towns in the area are Ortuk and Ak-Terek.
 Jalal-Abad offers another weird spa experience, while Ozgen bathes in history.

-Osh is the second-biggest city in Kyrgyzstan, capital of the south and continually simmering from inter-ethnic tensions. the Uzbek part of the Fergana Valley is just over the border, while further east the town of Sary Tash connects Osh with Kashgar via Irkeshtam and Murgab via the Pamir Highway.
+Osh is the second-biggest city in Kyrgyzstan, capital of the south and continually simmering from inter-ethnic tensions.
+The road to Osh from Bishkek is a major attraction in itself.
+The Uzbek part of the Fergana Valley is just over the border, while further east the town of Sary Tash connects Osh with Kashgar via Irkeshtam and Murgab via the Pamir Highway.

 Special Interest Tourism